herms97/photoBooth/README.md

    ### Note:
    You may have pulled or cloned the project to a specific folder, make sure when changing directory that you        know where the dropbox-uploader is located.

-   Go into cmd (command window) and type:
+   Go into Terminal (command window) and type:

    `cd dropbox-uploader`